India to continue rebel peace accord push in troubled areas

-GAUHATI, India (AP) — India’s prime minister said on Friday that his government will continue its peace push in the insurgency-wracked northeastern region bordering China and Myanmar where accords with key rebel groups have led to the surrender of thousands of fighters in recent weeks.
+GAUHATI, India (AP) — Prime Minister Narendra Modi said Friday his government will continue its peace push in insurgency-wracked northeastern India, where accords with key rebel groups have led to the surrender of thousands of fighters.

-Prime Minister Narendra Modi said decades of violent insurrection ended in the Bodo tribal heartland in Assam state following the signing of the January 27 agreement by the government with the rebel group, National Democratic Front of Bodoland.
+Modi said decades of violent insurrection ended in the Bodo tribal heartland in Assam state after the signing of a Jan.
+27 agreement with the rebels.

-He addressed hundreds of thousands of people, mostly Bodo tribespeople, on Friday in Kokrajhar, a town 250 kilometers (150 miles) west of Gauhati, the state capital, celebrating the signing of the peace accord.
+He addressed hundreds of thousands of people, mostly Bodo tribespeople, while celebrating the signing of the peace accord Friday in Kokrajhar, a town 250 kilometers (150 miles) west of Gauhati, the state capital.

 Leaders of the four factions that comprise the NDF welcomed the prime minister with traditional scarves on the dais, but they did not speak.